wbotelhos/modaly/README.md

-esc          : true            // Enable the key esc to close the modal. overlay      : .5              // Overlay applied on overlay. speed        : 200             // Speed to open and close the modal. top          : 100             // Distance between top of window and the modal.
+esc          : true            // Enable the key esc to close the modal. overlay      : .5              // Overlay applied on overlay. speed        : 200             // Speed to open and close the modal. top          : undefined       // Distance between top of window and the modal.
 ```

 ## Usage